-The data is in CSV format (commas between fields, double quotes around any field which contains a comma, a double quote inside a string is doubled.)
-Null values are represented as two adjacent field separators, or as a field separator followed by end of line (or at the beginning of a line, but that can't happen with this format).
-A null value is distinct from "", the empty string, but for practical purposes there isn't often a difference.
+The data is in CSV format (commas between fields, double quotes around any field which contains a comma, a double quote inside a field is doubled.)
+Empty values (a.k.a. blank or null) are represented as two adjacent field separators, or as a field separator followed by end of line (or at the beginning of a line, but that can't happen with this format).

 Most customers won't have data for all of the fields in the format.
-You should use null values for the fields you're not using.
+You should leave the fields you're not using empty.

 The character encoding has to be either ASCII or ISO 8859-1 (Latin-1).

-For Air-AMS customers at least one record of type 6 is required.
+For Air-AMS customers at least one email recipient for errors is required.

 |Field Name||Type||Required?||Additional Information|